cookjj/bigmix/README.md

-`bigmix'
+`bigmix`
 ===
-Shuffle play specific dir and its subdirs with `mplayer' since mplayer doesn't like to do that recursively.
+Bash script to shuffle play specific dir and its subdirs with `mplayer` since mplayer doesn't like to do that recursively.

 configuration
 ===
-Edit bigmix.sh and specify the folder under which all music is located.
+Edit bigmix.sh and specify the folder AUD\_BASE under which all music is located.
 This folder will also be the default if no valid location is specifed when called from command line.

+You can also modify some args to `mplayer` at the end of the script.
+`-vo null` is set, for instance to disable video from appearing when a .flv file is accessed for instance.

 depends